seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Your leave, sweet Cressid!

 **PANDARUS**
-Leave! an you take leave till tomorrow morning,--
+Leave! an you take leave till tomorrow morning--

 **CRESSIDA**
 Pray you, content you.